 Transfers can be made with no transfer fee to the hotel programs.
 However, when you transfer points into a U.S. airline frequent flyer program, your card account will be charged an excise tax offset fee of $0.0006 per point (with a maximum fee of $99).
 American Express states that they charge this fee to offset the federal excise tax that they must pay when you transfer points and Amex offers you the option to use points to pay this fee.

-Book Travel (Airline Tickets, Hotels, Cruises, and Vacation Packages) through American Express Travel and pay for your trip with points.
+Book Travel (Airline Tickets, Hotels) through American Express Travel and pay for your trip with points.

 It depends?
 I always start out by going to the website of the airline/hotel, etc and seeing how many points are required for a free night or flight.
 If I feel the point redemption is too high, or if I do not have enough American Express Membership Rewards points to transfer to the partner, I may go to American Express Travel and use my points to book my travel there.
 I have found that American Express travel offers the same rates as the rates offered by the airlines, hotels, etc.

 Keep in mind, when booking the travel through the travel site, your travel counts as a paid fare.
 You’ll earn frequent flyer miles with the booked airline on your paid fare.
 Note however, the case is likely different with hotel points.
 When you book hotels through American Express Travel, it is like booking the stay through an online travel agency.
 You will most likely not earn the hotel loyalty points.